dionno/apidocs/source/includes/_getting_started.md

 # Getting started

-Nutcache provides the tools for developers to create comprehensive solutions for your business.
-This guide offers a comprehensive suite of developer resources and web services and help you build applications.
+Welcome to The Nutcache API!
+Use this API to easily interact with your Nutache account programmatically.
+This guide offers a comprehensive suite of developer resources and web services to connect Nutcache to your existing tools and workflow.

 ## Public key